efememdb/EFEMemDB/README.md

 ### List of keys

-You can list all the keys using any of the following commands:
+You can list all the keys using any of the following command:

 `efemem.keys();`